acyanbird/CMEEBootCampCW/week1/README.md

 This section creates a Git repository to store all these files.
 It also teaches basic instructions on Git usage and collaboration.

 ### [Scientific documents with Latex](https://mulquabio.github.io/MQB/notebooks/LaTeX.html)
 This section introduces how to write documents in LaTeX format.
-The script is located in the code/latex subfolder.

 For the CompileLaTeX.sh file, it runs multiple steps to convert a TeX file to a PDF.
 It takes the file name as an argument and follows these steps:
 1. The first run of pdflatex generates an incomplete PDF and an .aux file.